mikinakajima/MeltScalingLaw/README.md

 scipy

 ```
-You will also need to obtain color maps.
+You will also need to obtain color maps ("lapaz", "vik", "turku").
 To do this, you can simply run the get_colormaps.py script.

 ```
 python get_colormaps.py

 ```

-Download ScientificColorMaps7.zip from [here](https://zenodo.org/record/5501399#.YlSGbzfMIqs).
+Alternatiely, you can manually download ScientificColorMaps7.zip from [here](https://zenodo.org/record/5501399#.YlSGbzfMIqs).
 Make sure to have lapaz, vik, and turku folders in the directory where you have the rest of the codes.

 ### Running the script